civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:
 2006-06-09
-Added: CApture City options: Occupy, Liberate(give to barbs), and Raze
+Added: Capture City options: Occupy, Liberate(give to barbs), and Raze
 Fixed: ShowOnMap works A LOT better
 Fixed: Barbs are not affected by hostileterrain
 Added: TreasuryInterest flag, bldgs with this flag give you gold equal to a percentage of your treasury